sricasea/fundraising-insights-mwpccc/README.md

 ## 🎯 Objective

-This project 15+ years of donor and fundraising data for Mt.
+This project explored 15+ years of donor and fundraising data for Mt.
 Washington Preschool and Child Care Center (MWPCCC), a nonprofit early childhood education organization in Los Angeles, to better understand donor behavior, fundraising trends, and organizational sustainability.
 The work is split into two main phases:
 1. Data Cleaning, Structuring & Migration — transforming messy Google Sheets and exported records into a clean, structured PostgreSQL database.
 2. Data Analysis & Visualization — using SQL, Python, and Deepnote to uncover insights, generate dashboards, and support decision-making.